AhmedEid2504/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 my_dir makes the directory with permissions by using -m chgrp school hello changes group owner to school for the file hello chown vincent:staff * changes the owner to vincent and the group to staff by using : between and * for all files and directories in current directory
+mkdir -m 751 my_dir makes the directory with permissions by using -m chgrp school hello changes group owner to school for the file hello chown vincent:staff * changes the owner to vincent and the group to staff by using : between and * for all files and directories in current directory chown -h vincent:staff _hello the same as the last one only adding -h to be able to changefor sympolic links